EnterpriseDB/tpa/docs/src/tpaexec-hooks.md

 after creating any BDR node group on the `first_bdr_primary` instance.
 The hook will not be invoked if the required BDR groups already exist.

+### bdr-pre-group-join

+TPAexec invokes `hooks/bdr-pre-group-join.yml` on all instances after creating, changing or removing the replication sets and configuring the required subscriptions, before the node join.

+You can use this hook to execute SQL commands and perform other adjustments to the replication set configuration and subscriptions that might be required before the node join starts.

+For example, you can adjust the BDR witness replication set to automatically add new tables and create DDL filters in general.

 ## Other hooks

 ### postgres-pre-update, postgres-post-update